 This film has been developed with women and clinicians as part of the Sleep On Side campaign to raise awareness of this important message.

-Today we are launching a public health campaign, #SleepOnSide, to raise awareness of the link between the mother sleeping on her back in the third trimester and stillbirth.
-The fourth research study to show this link also publishes today.
+We are raising awareness of the link between the mother sleeping on her back in the third trimester and stillbirth.